Karen Hollis

 ZOE CLARE

-Zoe is a Brighton based artist who specialises in creating abstract forms, inspired by coral and other naturally occuring structures.
+Zoe is a Plymouth based artist who specialises in creating abstract forms, inspired by coral and other naturally occuring structures.
 She works predominantly with procelain and constantly tries to push the medium’s possibilities.
 Her work encapsulates organic simplicity and movement whilst the fine detailing encompasses time and process.

 TESSA WOLFE MURRAY